volueinsight/volue-insight-timeseries/README.md

 We follow Semantic Versioning principles to communicate the type of change from one version to the next, together with release notes.

+## Migrating from wapi-python
+If you previously have used wapi-python, you should switch to use this package going forward.
+We will not add any new features to wapi-python, it is only in the event of a severe bug that we will do any changes to it.

+These are the steps you will have to do in order to successfully make the switch.

+* Use Python 3.9, 3.10 or 3.11
+* Use Pandas 1.5.0 or newer
+* Use ZoneInfo, not pytz for handling time zone information

 ## Copyright (MIT License)